 Any regular VSS member in good standing may be nominated, with the exception of individuals now on the board, or who have served on the board within the last four years.

-Each nomination must be endorsed by 3 regular VSS members.
+Each nomination must be endorsed by 3 regular or postdoc VSS members.
 One person should email the nomination to with a cc: to the other two nominators.
 The other two nominators should indicate their endorsement by forwarding the nominating email to .
 Please include a recent vita and a short paragraph describing the qualifications of the nominee, as well as an assurance that the nominee is willing to serve.
 With their consent, nominees may remain on the nominee list for three years.

 Selection of Slate of Candidates